skafdasschaf/lilypond-tools/README.md

 # EES Tools

 *EES Tools* is a collection of scripts that are required for engraving scores for the Edition Esser-Skala.
-In addition, this repository includes instructions to build the *EES Engraver*, a Docker container with these tools and all dependencies.
+In addition, this repository includes instructions to build a Docker container *ees-tools* with these tools and all dependencies.